Hampton Roads Bridge–Tunnel: History and design

-Modern day
+The HRBT includes two artificial islands for the tunnel portals, where Hampton Roads flows into Chesapeake Bay.
+The south portal island is about 1.2 mi north of Willoughby Spit.
+It is connected by an earthen causeway to Rip Raps, a 15 acre artificial island 250 ft to the northeast, built in 1817 as part of the harbor defenses.

+The north portal island is about 0.25 mi west of Old Point Comfort.
+However, the northern bridge section of the HRBT runs 0.6 mi north to the mainland of Hampton.

-Given its proximity to the U.S. Navy's Atlantic Fleet home base at Naval Station Norfolk, many nearby shipyards and critical port facilities, the HRBT design incorporates a tunnel instead of a more cost effective drawbridge.
+Given its proximity to the US Navy's Atlantic Fleet home base at Naval Station Norfolk, many nearby shipyards and critical port facilities, the HRBT design incorporates a tunnel instead of a more cost effective drawbridge.
 A bridge–tunnel, if destroyed in wartime or due to natural disaster, would not block the vital shipping channels.

-Another four-lane facility, the Monitor–Merrimac Memorial Bridge–Tunnel (MMMBT) was completed in 1992.
-The MMMBT provided a second bridge–tunnel crossing of the Hampton Roads harbor, supplementing the Hampton Roads Bridge–Tunnel and providing some traffic relief.
-The MMMBT also forms part of the Hampton Roads Beltway, and is also toll-free.
+Another four-lane facility, the MMMBT was completed in 1992.
+The MMMBT provided a second bridge–tunnel crossing of the Hampton Roads harbor, supplementing the HRBT and providing some traffic relief.
+The MMMBT also forms part of the Hampton Roads Beltway.

+Widening to four lanes

+A second bridge-tunnel was necessary with the construction of I-64 in the area.
+Work on this expansion began in 1972, and it was opened on November 1, 1976, the nineteenth anniversary of the first structures completion.
+The old bridge-tunnel was subsequently closed for renovations and reopened in 1977.
+With this, the crossing was a four lane, toll free facility, thus netting Interstate Highway standards.

 Over-height vehicles

-The current westbound tunnel from Norfolk to Hampton is the original tunnel constructed in 1957 and has a lower clearance than the newer eastbound tube built in the 1970s— as opposed to 14 ft 6 in.
-Because of this, special over-height detectors have been installed near the Willoughby Spit end of the bridge alerting the truck driver to stop at the inspection station for a more precise measurement of the trucks height.
-If a truck driver ignores this alert or for whatever reason doesn't stop at the inspection station, VDOT personnel at the tunnel will be alerted and the truck will be alerted and flagged to stop prior to the entrance to the tunnel, where with a fine of up to $2,500 may be assessed if the over height occurs during rush hour.
-This is because any vehicle turnaround at the tunnel requires a full-stoppage of traffic in both directions in order to redirect the affected vehicle from one side of the bridge-tunnel to the other.
+The current westbound tunnel from Norfolk to Hampton is the original tunnel constructed in 1957 and has a lower clearance than the eastbound tube, as it is 13 ft 6 in in comparison to 14 ft 6 in.
+Because of this, special over-height detectors have been installed near the Willoughby Spit end of the bridge alerting the truck driver to stop at the inspection station for a more precise measurement of the truck's height.
+If a truck driver ignores this alert or for whatever reason does not stop at the inspection station, VDOT personnel at the tunnel will be alerted and the truck will be alerted and flagged to stop prior to the tunnel entrance, where a fine up to $2,500 may be assessed if the over height occurs during rush hour.
+This is because any vehicle turnaround at the tunnel requires a full-stoppage of traffic in both directions in order to redirect the affected vehicle from one side of the bridge–tunnel to the other.
 VDOT currently has identified new systems to improve the overheight detection system, by detecting vehicles well in advance of the tunnel to cut down on the over heights approaching the tunnel, This project is estimated to cost the state $900,000.